robby/thumbsville/README.md

+# Thumbsville
-# Thumbsville — Organize your Hapi app with route packs that allow you to separate sections of the app.
+Organize your Hapi app with route packs that allow you to separate sections of the app called ```hoods```.

 [![NPM](https://nodei.co/npm/thumbsville.png)](https://nodei.co/npm/thumbsville/)